chartjs/Chart.js/docs/general/interactions/modes.md

 ```

 ## nearest
-Gets the item that is nearest to the point.
+Gets the items that are at the nearest distance to the point.
 The nearest item is determined based on the distance to the center of the chart item (point, bar).
-If 2 or more items are at the same distance, the one with the smallest area is used.
+You can use the `axis` setting to define which directions are used in distance calculation.
 If `intersect` is true, this is only triggered when the mouse position intersects an item in the graph.
 This is very useful for combo charts where points are hidden behind bars.

 ```javascript
 var chart = new Chart(ctx, {